DataDog/integrations-extras/redis_cloud/README.md

 ## Data Collected

-The current release gathers all metrics for databases, nodes, and shards.
+The Redis Cloud integration gathers all metrics for databases, nodes, and shards.

 ### Metrics